Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/03-communicating-data.md

 >
 > Each communication mode has its own use cases where it excels.
 However, it is often easiest, at first, to use the
 > standard send, `MPI_Send()`, and optimise later.
 If the standard send doesn't meet your requirements, or if you need
 > more control over communication, then pick which communication mode suits your requirements best.
+You'll probably need
+> to experiment to find the best!
 {: .callout}

 > ## Communication mode summary